borismus/smus.com/content/posts/2023/tools-for-thinking-in-systems/index.md

 Tools for Thinking in Systems
 ===
-type: draft
-posted: Oct 1, 2023
+posted: Oct 5, 2023

 With this post I aim to synthesize some ideas from the Tools for Thought movement (e.g. Roam) with Systems Thinking (e.g. feedback loops).
 The result, as advertised in the title, is a tool for helping people think in systems.
-Let me first explain what I'm talking about, then walk you through some design considerations, and finally walk you through a prototype which takes a description of a system and converts it into causal loop diagram.
-Imagine if every news article included a little diagram visually explaining the necessary background to help you understand the story better.
+Let me first explain what I'm talking about, then walk you through some design considerations, and finally show you a prototype which takes a description of a system and converts it into causal loop diagram.
+Imagine if every news article included a little visual explainer to help you understand the story better.

 If you're impatient (who can blame you?), here's a quick demo: